 - The amenities and services on board are luxurious and comprehensive.

-- Some of the things we love and enjoy include the modern well equipped gym, the luxury adults-only deck The Sanctuary (above), the pool decks and hot tubs.
+- Some of the things we love and enjoy about Sea Princess include the modern well equipped gym, the luxury adults-only deck The Sanctuary (above), the pool decks and hot tubs.

 - The spa, retail shops and boutique (at reasonable prices), theatres, casino, the promenade deck (under cover), restaurants and bars, library, internet cafe and there’s even a laundromat on each accommodation deck.

-- There’s non-stop high quality entertainment on offer with a variety of performers and acts.
+- We’ve been treated to non-stop high quality entertainment on offer with a variety of performers and acts.

 - From comedians to speed painters, from tribute shows to opera and when in port there are sometimes folkloric acts invited on board too.
 Below are the Fab Four!
 A Beatles tribute act who were great – standing ovation and two encores!